-Check your Uzbek visa once issued and carefully note the date of expiry and the number of entries permitted.
+If you’re entering Uzbekistan on an Uzbek visa make sure that you check it once issued and carefully note the date of expiry and the number of entries permitted.

-Don’t overstay your visa, even for a very short period.
-Any traveller found to have overstayed will face a large fine and possibly deportation.
-It is not always easy or possible to extend your visa if you wish to remain in the country for longer than you had originally intended.
-If you are travelling overland, make sure you arrive at your intended border crossing in good time before your visa expires.
+Do not overstay your visa, or exceed your permitted duration of stay, even for a very short period.
+Any traveller found to have overstayed will face a fine and possibly deportation.
+It is not always easy or possible to extend your stay or a visa if you wish to remain in the country for longer than you originally intended.
+If you are travelling overland, make sure you arrive at your intended border crossing in good time before your period of stay or visa expires.

 For further information contact the Embassy of the Republic of Uzbekistan in London.

 You must register within 3 days of arrival.
 Saturdays and Sundays count as part of the three day period.
 If you are staying in a hotel, you will be asked for your passport at check-in and it will be retained for a short period.
 Hotel staff will complete the registration paperwork and return your passport to you.

 If staying in a private house, your host should register you with their local district OVIR (Department of Foreign Travel & Exit (they also deal with the registration of Foreign Citizens)) or on the electronic registration system Emehmon.
 If you travel to another city and plan to stay for longer than three days, you will need to register again.
 You must follow this procedure, as a full record of your whereabouts whilst in Uzbekistan is required upon departure.
 Visitors who are unable to account for their whereabouts could be fined and possibly deported.